Other / mixed grade configuration · Anchorage, AK

 What is the Resource Investment Index for Frontier Charter School?

-Frontier Charter School has a Resource Investment Index of 35/100 (F) based on 2 factors: student-teacher ratio, AP course offerings.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Frontier Charter School has a Resource Investment Index of 70/100 (higher reported resources relative to schools nationally) based on 1 factor: student-teacher ratio, AP course offerings.
+Not a test-score or academic measure (national median ~41/100, see methodology).
 Limited indicators were available, so the index reflects partial data.

 All federal data sources used on this page